LabSupervisor/LabSupervisor/readme.md

 # 👀 LabSupervisor

+> [!NOTE]
-LabSupervisor is designed for education professionals, especially teachers, to enable them to monitor student work in real time.
+> LabSupervisor is designed for education professionals, especially teachers, to enable them to monitor student work in real time.
 The aim is to set up discreet tracking, as well as visual monitoring of the current session.

 ## 📝 Table of contents